xiongchiamiov/lastfm-autocorrectionator/README.md

 Last.fm's autocorrection has improved things, but there are still a bunch of mistagged artists and tracks.
 Enter the [Auto-Correction Brigade].

 However, doing all this manually is a pain.
-Enter [the batch processor] ([gcode]).
+Enter [the batch processor][0] ([gcode]).

 However, getting a Perl script to run on people's machines is a PITA, and the